kepsail/SHGP/README.md

 ## Datasets
 The other preprocessed datasets are too large to be posted on GitHub.
-You can download them from our Baidu cloud drive: [https://pan.baidu.com/s/1_EemCZ4XOiIX07JemSTpaA?pwd=shgp](https://pan.baidu.com/s/1_EemCZ4XOiIX07JemSTpaA?pwd=shgp).
+They can be downloaded from Baidu cloud drive: [https://pan.baidu.com/s/1_EemCZ4XOiIX07JemSTpaA?pwd=shgp](https://pan.baidu.com/s/1_EemCZ4XOiIX07JemSTpaA?pwd=shgp).